darkfrei/mars-2050/README.md

 # lua-space-program
+# mars-2050
+# Löve / Love2D

-Lua, game about Earth, Moon, Mars and other space.
+Löve, Lua, the game about Earth, Moon, Mars and other space.